Having a friend by your side as you learn a language is the best (and most fun) way to succeed.

 But if you cut out community completely, you miss out on a ton.

 Let me tell you a story.

-I run a community called the Add1Challenge — where language learners go from zero to having a 15-minute conversation in their target language after just 90 days.
+I run a community called the Add1Challenge (now the Fluent in 3 Months Challenge) — where language learners go from zero to having a 15-minute conversation in their target language after just 90 days.